flawfree/tfdbqol/README.md

 Just click releases and download the VPK either with or without gamesound, into \Team Fortress 2\tf\custom

+Both QOL packs include the snowball rocket, but you can also just download the snowball rocket alone with tfdb-notrail-snowball.
+This is not needed if you have any of the QOL packs.

 That's all, with love from db nonamer fro /id/-fro/